 The Champlain Pre-College Summer Program Experience

-We employ a team of resident Program Mentors for each program who, in partnership with the Program Director, create a vibrant and exciting on-campus community for our residential students.
+We employ a team of resident Program Mentors for each program who, in partnership with the Program Coordinator, create a vibrant and exciting on-campus community for our residential students.
 Our Program Mentors are chosen through a highly selective application and interview process and are all either current students majoring in the field or recent graduates from Champlain College.
-In addition to having firsthand experience studying the relative majors at Champlain, these students have also received extensive training from our Residential Life staff, preparing them to create a safe and supportive experience for our students.
+In addition to having firsthand experience studying the relevant majors at Champlain, these students have also received extensive training from our Residential Life staff, preparing them to create a safe and supportive experience for our attendees.

 |9:00 AM – 12:00 PM||Instruction|